 Bias incidents* are those where speech or expressive conduct is directed toward an individual or group that is based on or motivated by the individual’s or the group’s real or perceived race, religion, sexual orientation, ethnicity, national origin, ancestry, sex, age, disability, gender identity and/or expression, weight, or other social identities.
 Bias incidents may include actions that are motivated by bias, but that is protected by academic freedom and do not meet the necessary elements required to prove a crime or a violation of University policy, as outlined below.

 *Note: This definition of a bias incident is intentionally broad to reflect our values to create and sustain an inclusive, safe, and productive community for all of our members.

 The BRT is not a judicial group with the ability to adjudicate, but rather, a coordinated network of support to WPI’s formal reporting channels.
+Any invitation or engagement to meet with a member of the bias response team, including individuals allegedly responsiblie for bias incidents, is entirly voluntary.
 Depending on the nature and severity of the behavior, the bias incident will be addressed through education, restorative practices, mediation, community dialogue, or referral to appropriate offices for review, investigation, resolution.

 Although not every incident will be a violation of university policy or law, all reported incidents will be reviewed for an appropriate response.
 Academic freedom allows, protects, and promotes the ability to discuss controversial ideas, differing views, and sometimes offensive and hurtful words.
 Such speech or expression will not be stifled or disciplined but may be used as an opportunity to grow as a campus community through the Bias Response Program (BRP).